 Now that we’ve found out what causes postpartum hair loss, here are a few steps you can take to help your hair look fuller, thicker, and healthier:

 - Do not shampoo your hair excessively.
-When you do wash your hair, use shampoos that are formulated for hair loss and as natural as possible to avoid harsh chemicals.
+When you wash your hair, use shampoos formulated for hair loss and as natural as possible to avoid harsh chemicals.

 - Use a conditioner only on the tips of your hair.
 Applying conditioner on the roots will weigh down your hair even more.

 - Use a wide-toothed comb to minimize tangling.

 - Use scrunchies instead of rubber bands.